Family Meals Focus

 “Weaning” is the transition phase in infant feeding

 A reader wants to know what I think of baby-led weaning.
-My answer is that from birth, feeding according to Satter’s division of responsibility in feeding (sDOR) is baby-led, so naturally I think it is good.
+My answer is that from birth, feeding according to Satter’s Division of Responsibility in Ffeeding (sDOR) is baby-led, so naturally I think it is good.
 “Weaning” is another word for the transition phase in infant feeding, when babies shift, based on their developmental readiness, from being entirely nipple fed, through being introduced to semi-solid food, to joining in with family meals.
 A precocious child can make the transition from semi-solid through thick-and-lumpy to finger food in a month or two.
-Some children can’t be bothered with spoon-feeding, even when the transition phase is well-conducted.
-They don’t get interested in eating eat solid foods until they can finger feed themselves soft family food.
+Some children can’t be bothered with spoon-feeding, even when parents offer food appropriately and don’t get pushy.
+Those can’t-be-bothered babies don’t get interested in eating solid foods until they can finger feed themselves soft family food.
 A cautious, skeptical, or developmentally delayed child might start eating from the spoon at the standard 5 to 7 months and still take a year or more to gain enough oral-motor capability and comfort with tastes and textures to finger-feed herself soft family food.
 On the other hand, that child could be months older before she shows signs of developmental readiness for solid foods.

 The book, Baby-Led Weaning (BLW), is one-size-fits-all